 Each year CGS offers week long guided research trips to come of the best genealogical libraries in the country.
 These trips are geared to be of value to both novice and the experienced genealogists.
 Participants receive assistance preparing for the trips and conducting their research while at the library.
 The week offers participants the opportunity to totally immerse themselves in genealogical research for the week and share their break time with a group of people who share their enthusiasm for genealogy.

-Family History Library Salt Lake City, UT
+Family Search Library Salt Lake City, UT

 Allen County Public Library Fort Wayne, IN

 This trip is offered in the late summer every odd year.
 ACPL is the best public genealogy library in the US and has over 513,000 rolls of microfilm, 55,000 compiled genealogy volumes, an impressive collection of state and territorial censuses, and many other resources unique to this library.
 You can search their online catalog to get an idea of the breadth of their collections.
 ACPL also has the largest collections of genealogy periodicals in the country.
 ACPL created and maintains PERSI (Periodical Source Index), a subject index of every article from over 6500 genealogy and local history publications according to locality and family surname.

 New England Historical & Genealogical Society Boston, MA